Sony Sports Network: Sony Sports Ten 5

-An English-language channel originally launched as Sony Six in April 2012, prior to the acquisition of TEN.
+Sony Sports Ten 5 is an English-language channel originally launched as Sony Six in April 2012, before the acquisition of TEN.
 It has historically featured international cricket.

 Former channels

 Sony ESPN

-Sony KIX was launched on 8 April 2015 by what is now Sony Pictures Networks India, it was the second sports television channel launched by the company after Sony Six.
+Sony KIX was launched on 8 April 2015, by what is now Sony Pictures Networks India, it was the second sports television channel launched by the company after Sony Six.
 The channel was rebranded as Sony ESPN on 17 January 2016.

 Sony and ESPN would partner together on website and app efforts, with ESPN providing and producing content such as cricket, football, tennis, basketball, badminton, field hockey, golf, rugby union, motorsport along with other events.
 Sony Six and Sony ESPN, which were launched before Sony's purchase of Ten, effectively became part of the group when the acquisition was completed.
 Sony ESPN was shut down on 31 March 2020.

-Sony Ten Golf
+Sony Ten Golf HD

 It was an HD, golf-focused channel launched on 7 October 2015.
 It had the broadcasting rights to the European Tour, Asian Tour, Ryder Cup, LPGA Tour, Royal Trophy, US PGA Championship, Senior PGA Championship, Professional Golf Tour of India, and Ladies European Tour.
 The channel was closed on 31 December 2018.